FTM Chest Binder

 One of the tough things for our non-binary friends is that most binders are often designed to be worn under traditionally masculine clothes.
 But this binder gives you the freedom to wear whatever you feel comfortable in, including strapless dresses or spaghetti-strap tops.

-Selecting your size has never been easier, considering our binder is only available in one size.
+Selecting your size has never been easier, considering our binder is only available in two sizes.
 But, before purchasing, make sure to use a soft, flexible tape measure to find the circumference around the fullest part of your chest, in inches.
-This universal design only fits 38”-52” bust circumferences.

 Aside from this FTM chest wrap, we offer many other plus size supports for larger people to help with knee, back, abdominal pain, and more.